15 min read

 When you click the stockpile, it deals 10 cards at once, one face-up card onto each column.
 This happens five times total (50 cards divided by 10 cards per deal equals 5 deals).

 The stockpile is not optional.
-Eventually, you'll exhaust your moves and need to deal.
-But treat the stockpile like an emergency parachute, not a taxi service.
+Eventually, you'll exhaust your moves and need to deal, but it should be used only after you have finished the current tableau options.

 The Empty Column Rule